Your Guide To Finding The Best Rain Jackets In Australia

 Summer Vs Winter Rain Jackets

 Winter rain jackets are made with greater protection for cold temperatures.
 These are designed to withstand harsh environments and provide additional warmth.
-Most winter jackets will have a 3-layer fabric and in some cases, they will also have a removable insulated liner.
+Most winter jackets will have a 3-layer fabric, and in some cases, they will also have a removable insulated liner.

 Wearing my Mountain Designs rain jacket ehile hiking in the snow at Ben Lomond Tasmania